 MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

-If you’re a CTO evaluating OpenClaw for your executive team, MCP is the layer you should spend the most time understanding.
-It’s the reason OpenClaw can connect to Gmail, Slack, Salesforce, your internal databases, and 10,000+ other tools without turning into a ball of custom integration code.
+MCP (Model Context Protocol) is an open standard that defines how AI agents discover, invoke, and receive responses from external tools through a single, schema-validated JSON-RPC interface.
+It replaces the mess of custom API integrations every AI deployment currently suffers through with one protocol that scales from 5 tools to 10,000.
+If you’re evaluating OpenClaw for your executive team, MCP is the layer you should spend the most time understanding — it’s the reason the agent can connect to Gmail, Slack, Salesforce, your internal databases, and thousands of other tools without turning your codebase into a ball of brittle custom wrappers.

 Anthropic released the MCP specification in November 2024.
-Within six months, it had been adopted by OpenAI, Google DeepMind, Microsoft, Amazon (via Bedrock), and dozens of AI tooling companies.
+Within six months, it had been adopted by OpenAI (Agents SDK and ChatGPT desktop), Google DeepMind (Gemini’s tool-use pipeline), Microsoft (Copilot Studio), Amazon (via Bedrock), and dozens of AI tooling companies.
 According to Anthropic’s March 2026 update, over 15,000 MCP servers have been published across registries — making it the fastest-adopted AI protocol standard since the Transformer architecture itself.
 The GitHub repository for the specification passed 40,000 stars by February 2026.
+We configure MCP on every beeeowl deployment.
+It’s not optional — it’s how the system works.

-Here’s the lifecycle, stripped down.
+Here’s the lifecycle, stripped to the essentials.

 {